Suman Kalyanpur: Career

 Suman's first song in Marathi was the super-hit "Bhaatuklichaa Khel Maandila" for Vasant Prabhu, for the film Pasant Aahe Mulgi.
 After that she never looked back for over 20 years.
 Putra Vhawa Aisaa, Ekti, Manini and Annapoorna were but a few of her memorable films.
 But even outside films, her hits are legion and include over 50 timeless gems of Marathi films, bhavgeet and bhaktigeet.

 Kalyanpur sang with Lata Mangeshkar the duet "Kabhi Aaj, Kabhi Kal, Kabhi Parson" under the direction of composer Hemant Kumar.
-She recorded some popular duets with male singers Mohammed Rafi, Manna Dey, Mukesh, Talat Mahmood, and Hemant Kumar.
+She recorded some popular duets with male singers Kishore Kumar, Mohammed Rafi, Manna Dey, Mukesh, Talat Mahmood, and Hemant Kumar.
 Some of her memorable duets with Rafi are "Aajkal Tere Mere Pyaar Ke Charche", "Na Na Karte Pyaar", "Tumse O Hasina", "Rahen Na Rahen Hum", "Parbaton Ke Pedon Par Shaam Ka Basera He", "Ajahuna Aye Balama", "Tumane Pukara Aur Hum Chale Aye", "Bad Muddat Ke Yeh Ghadi Ayee", "Mujhe Yeh Bhool Na", "Dil Ne Phir Yaad Kiya", "Tujhko Dilbari Ki Kasam" and "Chand Takata Hai Idhar".
 With Manna Dey, she sang the popular duet "Na Jane Kahan Ham The" under the music direction of Dattaram.
 With Mukesh she has sung many popular duets like `Yeh Kisne Geet Chheda', "Akhiyon ka noor hai tu", "Mera Pyar Bhi Tu Hai", "Dil Ne Phir Yaad Kiya", "Shama Se Koi Kehde", etc.

 Kalyanpur also recorded some memorable songs with a classical base, including "Manamohan Man Mein Ho Tumhi", "Mere Sang Ga Gunguna" and "Gir Gayi Re More Mathe Ki Bindiya".

 Similarity of voice with Lata Mangeshkar

 Suman Kalyanpur's voice was very similar to the singer, Lata Mangeshkar.
-Many of her songs are indistinguishable from Lata's style, because she sung with a quality comparable to Lata.
+Many of her songs are indistinguishable from Lata's style, because she sang with a quality comparable to Lata.
 Kalyanpur was very uncomfortable regarding the similarity between her voice and Lata's.
 She had once answered "I was quite influenced by her.
 In my college days, I used to sing her songs.
-Meri aawaaz nazuk aur patli thi (My voice was fragile and thin).
+Meri aawaaz nazuk aur patli thi (My voice was delicate and thin).
 What could I do?
 Also when Radio Ceylon relayed the songs, the names were never announced.
 Even the records sometimes gave the wrong name.
 Maybe that caused more confusion."
-In the era of 1950s and 1960s, the period was referred as the golden era of Hindi film music where the time when female playback singing was dominated by the Mangeshkar sisters Lata and Asha Bhosle.
+In the era of 1950s and 1960s, the period was referred as the golden era of Hindi film music where the time when female playback singing was dominated by singers like Shamshad Begum and Lata Mangeshkar.

-When Lata was not available for recording, or if the producers could not afford her rate of Rs 100 per song, the song used to be sung by Kalyanpur.
 During the similar period, Lata had refused to sing with Rafi over royalty issues and those songs were recorded by Kalyanpur with Rafi.
 She sang over 140 duets with Rafi in this period.